cambridgeltl/proteinontology/README.md

   in the root directory of this repository.

-- OBO Graphs `mvn install` fails at `sign-artifacts` steps: GPG is not set up for signing.
+- OBO Graphs `mvn install` fails at `sign-artifacts` step: GPG is not set up for signing.
 Although the build does not complete with success, signing is not necessary to use OBO Graphs: if the directory `obographs/bin` contains the files `ogger` and `obographs.jar`, the